District of Mitrovica: Population by ethnicity

 Mitrovica did not participate in the population census conducted in April, 2011.
-For this part-municipalities the data is taken from the update 2008-2009.
+For those municipalities the data is taken from the 2008-2009 estimate.

 Official languages

 In the municipalities of Mitrovica Region, Albanian and Serbian languages are official languages, while in Mitrovica and Vushtrri, Turkish is recognized as a language in official use.

 Administrative divisions

 Municipalities

 Until 2012 Mitrovica region was divided into six municipalities.
 In 2013, after November elections in Kosovo, North Mitrovica officially became a separate municipality.
 The largest city is Mitrovica (46,230 inhabitants) and municipality of South Mitrovica (71,909 inhabitants).

 Settlements in Mitrovica District

 This is the list of 48 settlements in the municipality of Mitrovica.

 This is the list of 67 settlements in the municipality of Vushtrri.